Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Methods

-In this study, we primarily focus on the analysis of methods and their limitations for estimating the amplitude of GWs.
-We do not investigate the physical properties or nature of the gravitational waves themselves, but rather aim to quantify the statistical prospects for their detection in current astrometric data.
-To this end, we simulate astrometric deflections of quasar positions for a given GW source direction, amplitude, and frequency, using the formalism described by \cite{Geyer2025}.
+In this study, we focus on the analysis of methods and their limitations in estimating the amplitude of GWs.
+We do not investigate the physical properties or nature of the GWs themselves but rather aim to quantify the statistical prospects for their detection in current astrometric data.
+To this end, we simulate astrometric deflections of quasar positions for a given direction, amplitude, and frequency of the GW source, using the formalism described by \cite{Geyer2025}.
 The resulting vector field of apparent positional deflections for the $h_+$ and $h_\times$ polarizations is illustrated in the figure \ref{fig:hc} below.

-To extract GW signatures from astrometric data, two main analysis techniques are employed:\\ (i) Hellings–Downs Correlation (HDC): This approach evaluates the angular correlations of proper motion pairs as a function of their separation, providing a statistical measure of the presence of a stochastic GW background \citep{HellingsDowns1983, Gwinn_1997, Darling_2025}.
+To extract GW signatures from astrometric data, two main analysis techniques are used.\\ (i) Hellings–Downs Correlation (HDC): This approach evaluates the angular correlations of proper motion pairs as a function of their separation, providing a statistical measure of the presence of a stochastic GW background \citep{HellingsDowns1983, Gwinn_1997, Darling_2025}.

 (ii) Vector Spherical Harmonics (VSH): This method decomposes the vector field of proper motions on the celestial sphere into orthogonal multipoles, allowing the separation of GW-induced signals from other astrophysical and systematic effects. \citep{ Titov2011, Klioner2018, Jaraba2023, Geyer2025}.